Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 Traditional methods

-Before using any folk remedies for Crohn's disease, consult a gastroenterologist.
+Before using any folk remedies during Crohn's disease, consult a gastroenterologist.

-1. Flaxseed oil or pumpkin seed oil should be regularly added to dietary meals, which will support the immune system and have a beneficial effect on the digestive processes.
+1. Should be added regularly dietary dishes flax or pumpkin seed oil, which will support the immune system and have a beneficial effect on digestive processes.

-3. Rosehip oil is prepared at home and drunk in a tablespoon according to the scheme: an hour before breakfast, 30 minutes before lunch and 2 hours after dinner.
-You need to take the crushed fruits (a full liter jar) and pour 1.5 liters of olive oil.
-Insist 2 weeks in a warm place.
+3. Rosehip oil is prepared at home and taken one tablespoon at a time according to the following schedule: an hour before breakfast, 30 minutes before lunch and 2 hours after dinner.
+You need to take crushed fruits (a full liter jar) and fill with 1.5 liters olive oil.
+Leave for 2 weeks in a warm place.

 Due to the unclear etiology of Crohn's disease, it is possible to definitely prevent the disease.
-That is why all preventive measures are reduced to the timely detection of the problem and the prevention of relapses.
+That's why everyone preventive actions boil down to timely detection of the problem and prevention of relapses.

 • limiting physical and emotional stress;